Topl/Prosomo/readme.md

 Three distinct cryptographic functionalities are used to identify a Stakeholder with a single public address.
 A Signature scheme, a Verifiable Random Function, and a Key Evolving Signature scheme are simultaneously used to validate transactions, leader eligibility, and block header authenticity respectively.
 The three functionalities form a triad of public private keypairs so a Stakeholder’s public address corresponds to all three public keys concatenated together.

-## Hash Function

-Randomness is produced with a hash function that is used in epoch nonce generation and the key evolving scheme.
-This functionality corresponds to the global random oracle specified in Ouroboros Genesis and is implemented with a fast cryptographic hash function that is used to produce unique identifiers and for block hashing.
-The hash function currently used is the Blake2b 256-bit java implementation of RFC7693 https://www.ietf.org/rfc/rfc7693.txt.

 ## Digital Signatures

 A Signature Functionality (SIG) is used to determine transaction validity and identity verification.
 We have two requirements for a signature routine: